drewthoennes/RPN-Calculator/README.md

 # RPN Calculator
-Just a simple calculator with all the functionality you could ever want
+Just a simple calculator with all the functionality you could ever need

 ## Usage
 Clone this repository and then run